Skip to main content

 The MECE requirement

-Parallel steps (without foreach)
+Parallel groups (without split)

 - name: reviews